The Queen's Gambit (miniseries): Interest in chess

 In November 2020, The Washington Post reported that the COVID-19 pandemic had already increased the public's interest in chess, but the popularity of The Queen's Gambit made it explode.
 The New York Times compared the interest in chess to the "similar chess mania" after Bobby Fischer beat Boris Spassky to become world champion in 1972.
 According to The Guardian, grandmaster Maurice Ashley has been inundated by messages from people – mainly women – enthused by the series: "the frenzy around it is crazy".
 Sales of chess sets rose greatly following the release of the series, with U.S. company Goliath Games stating their chess set sales increased over a thousand percent due to the series, while marketing firm NPD Group found chess book sales had increased over 600 percent.
 Chess.com reports several million new users since the release of the series, with a higher rate of registrations by female players compared to before the series.
 Chess instructors have stated that the demand for chess lessons has significantly increased as well.

 Adaptations

 In early 2021, due to the success of the series, the theatrical rights to the Tevis novel were acquired with the intent of producing a musical.
+It is set to be produced by playwright Eboni Booth, director Whitney White, and singer-songwriter Mitski.

+Netflix released a tie-in chess simulator game adaptation in 2023.